About

 D-STAR Icom: ID51A Plus2

-SharkRF: OpenSpot and OpenSpot 2
+SharkRF: OpenSpot (2 of them) and OpenSpot 2

 Micro Node (Pi-Star): Nano-Spot